Dhanalakshmi412/calculator/README.md

-# Calculator Project
+# Pro Calculator

 ## Description
-This is a simple calculator project created using HTML for basic arithmetic operations.
+Pro Calculator is a simple and interactive web-based calculator developed using HTML, CSS, and JavaScript.
-It is built as part of my learning during my 3rd year of Computer Science Engineering.
+It supports basic arithmetic operations and includes a theme toggle feature to switch between light and dark modes.

 ## Technologies Used
+- HTML5
+- CSS3
-- HTML
+- JavaScript

 ## Features
-- Addition
-- Subtraction
-- Multiplication
-- Division
+- Basic arithmetic operations (Addition, Subtraction, Multiplication, Division)
+- Clear (C) button to reset input
+- Theme toggle (Light / Dark mode)
-- Simple and easy-to-use interface
+- Clean and user-friendly interface
+- Responsive layout

+## Calculator Functions
+- Number input using buttons
+- Operator handling (+, -, *, /)
+- Display screen for input and results
+- Equal (=) button to calculate result

 ## How to Use
+1. Clone or download the repository.
+2. Ensure `index.html`, `style.css`, and `script.js` are in the same folder.
-1. Open the calculator in a web browser.
+3. Open `index.html` in a web browser.
-2. Enter numbers.
-3. Choose the required operation.
-4. View the result instantly.
+4. Use the buttons to perform calculations.
+5. Click the theme toggle button to change theme.

 ## Purpose
 This project helped me understand:
-- Basic HTML structure
+- DOM manipulation using JavaScript
-- Input handling
+- Event handling
+- UI design with CSS
-- Simple logic for calculations
+- Implementing basic logic for calculations
+- Adding interactive features like theme switching

+## Future Improvements
+- Add keyboard support
+- Include advanced calculations
+- Improve animations and transitions
+- Make the calculator fully mobile optimized

 ## Author
-Dhanalakshmi K
+Dhanalakshmi
+BE Computer Science Engineering Student